 From Chennai Streets to Silicon Valley Suites: The Rise of Sundar Pichai

-Sundar Pichai: CEO of Alphabet Inc. and its subsidiary Google
+Sundar Pichai: CEO of Alphabet Inc. and Google

 Sundararajan Pichai was born on June 10, 1972, in Chennai.
-Raised in a modest two-room apartment of Ashok Nagar neighborhood, Pichai’s early life was simple and disciplined.
-His father (Regunatha Pichai) worked as an electrical engineer and his mother (Lakshmi) was a stenographer.
+Raised in a modest two-room apartment in the Ashok Nagar neighborhood, Pichai’s early life was simple and disciplined.
+His father, Regunatha Pichai, worked as an electrical engineer, and his mother, Lakshmi, was a stenographer.

-Sundar’s earlier studied from Jawahar Vidyalaya and later from Vana Vani; both of which are respected schools in Chennai.
-His academic brilliance earned him a place at the prestigious IIT Kharagpur, where he graduated with a degree in Metallurgical Engineering and was awarded the institute’s coveted gold medal for academic excellence.
-Following IIT, he won a scholarship to Stanford University.
-There he completed his M.S. in Materials Science and Engineering.
-Sundar earned his MBA from the Wharton School.
+Sundar studied first at Jawahar Vidyalaya and later at Vana Vani, both respected schools in Chennai.
+His academic brilliance earned him a place at the prestigious IIT Kharagpur, where he graduated with a degree in Metallurgical Engineering and was awarded the institute’s coveted gold medal.
+Following IIT, he won a scholarship to Stanford University for his M.S. in Materials Science and Engineering, and later earned his MBA from the Wharton School.

-Sundar Pichai’s professional journey began with McKinsey & Company as a management consultant.
-In 2004, he joined Google.
-In 2008, Google chose him to lead the Chrome project from its early development to global rollout.
-Under Pichai’s leadership, the Chrome team also expanded Google’s push into operating systems and hardware.
+Pichai’s professional journey began at McKinsey & Company before joining Google in 2004.
+In 2008, he led the Chrome project from development to a global rollout.
+Under his leadership, the team expanded Google’s reach into operating systems and hardware.

-By 2013, Pichai headed the development of Android, Google’s mobile operating system that powered billions of devices worldwide.
-In August 2015, when Google was restructured to form Alphabet Inc., Sundar Pichai was named the CEO of Google.
-December 2019 marked a defining moment as Sundar Pichai rose to the summit of Silicon Valley, inheriting the mantle of Alphabet’s CEO from its iconic founders, Larry Page and Sergey Brin.
+By 2013, Pichai headed the development of Android, powering billions of devices worldwide.
+In August 2015, during Google's restructuring into Alphabet Inc., he was named CEO of Google.
+December 2019 marked a defining moment as he rose to become the CEO of Alphabet, inheriting the mantle from founders Larry Page and Sergey Brin.

 His journey from Chennai to Silicon Valley has become a beacon of possibility for students in India.
 As the CEO of Alphabet and Google, he stands not only as a tech leader but also as an ambassador of Indian excellence on the world stage.